vazquezpaco98/vazquezpaco98/README.md

 - 👋 Hi, I’m Francisco Vázquez.
-- Graduated in Computer Science and Mathematics from Universidad de Granada.
+- 🌱 Graduated in Computer Science and Mathematics from Universidad de Granada.
-- 👀 I’m interested in small projects to know how to organize personal ideas
+- 👀 I’m interested in small projects to know how to organize personal ideas.
-- 🌱 I’m currently learning spftware engineering in University
-- 💞️ I’m looking to collaborate on anyone who wants
+- 💞️ I’m looking to collaborate on anyone who wants.
 - 📫 How to reach me. pacovaz2863@gmail.com

 <!---